eunid/netID-docs/docs/sso/lib_sdk.md

 3. Here, for the Common Name give the host name of the environment you want; so, in this case: www.democlient.de.
 Using the Client Credentials from the developer portal, the local host entry, and the certificate with the key, it's possible to run through the netID requests.
-4. When testing with browsers, it's a good idea to use private windows; otherwise cookies left behind from previous run-throughs may cause confusion. to top
+4. When testing with browsers, it's a good idea to use private windows; otherwise cookies left behind from previous run-throughs may cause confusion.

-## Native Apps

-Native mobile Apps or single page applications that fully authenticate the user within the app via authorization code flow can leverage the OpenID Foundation AppAuth libraries with netID.
-Both can be used with netID [clients](../../devportal/tutorial/clients/#creating-a-client) using custom schemes or claimed HTTPs URLs.

-### Android

-[AppAuth for Android](https://github.com/openid/AppAuth-Android#readme) must be used with [Client Types](index.md#client-types) **'Native / Mobile App (PKCE)'**.
-AppAuth for Android supports requesting user claims both via scopes and the claims parameter - cf. to [Claims and Scopes](index.md#claims-and-scopes)

-### iOS

-[AppAuth for iOS](https://github.com/openid/AppAuth-iOS#readme) must also be used with [Client Types](index.md#client-types) **'Native / Mobile App (PKCE)'**.
-AppAuth for iOS supports requesting user claims via scopes only as of now.

-## Web-based

 ### PHP